jordanhendricks/siwomen/content/posts/on-siwomen.md

 Sports were a core part of my identity then, and they are now, too.
-Over the course of my life, I’ve had many athletic pursuits, including, in more or less chronological order from pre-K to my current age: soccer, softball, basketball, a variety of martial arts from karate to MMA to krav maga, pole vaulting, track (400m and 800m relay), cross-country, rugby, yoga, powerlifting, bodybuilding, distance running (half-marathon and marathon), rollerblading, rollerskating, and most recently, olympic weightlifting.
+Over the course of my life, I’ve had many athletic pursuits, including, in more or less chronological order from pre-K to my current age:

+* soccer
+* softball
+* basketball
+* a variety of martial arts, from karate to MMA to krav maga
+* pole vaulting
+* track (400m, 100m hurdles, and 4x200m relay)
+* cross-country
+* rugby
+* yoga
+* hiking
+* backpacking
+* distance running (half-marathon and marathon)
+* trail running
+* powerlifting
+* bodybuilding
+* rollerblading
+* rollerskating
+* olympic weightlifting

 Still, if you had asked me until very recently if I considered myself an athlete, I would’ve emphatically declined.
 In environments with other athletes, I never felt I was a standout in the room.
 At the same time, I’m generally athletic, somewhat coordinated, naturally very